Skip to content

 )

-End-to-end tests that send GraphQL requests to a running FraiseQL server:
+End-to-end tests send GraphQL requests to a running FraiseQL Rust server.
+The server is started against a test database with your compiled schema.

 tests/conftest.py